-The way in which we deliver our apprenticeships means that, in most cases, you will not need to attend classes or college one day a week.
+The way in which we deliver our apprenticeships means that you will not need to attend classes or college one day a week.
 However, in order to develop the knowledge and understanding required for your apprenticeship, you will need to set time aside to study and your employer will support this.
 Study will take a variety of forms.
-It will include 1:1 sessions with your Damar trainer, online guided learning via our virtual learning environment, Damar OpenLearning, and other online resources, particularly if you need to do functional skills in maths, English or IT as part of your apprenticeship.
+It will include 1:1 sessions with your Damar coach and subject specialist tutor, online guided learning via our virtual learning environment, Damar OpenLearning, and other online resources, particularly if you need to do functional skills in maths, English or IT as part of your apprenticeship.

 People of all ages and educational backgrounds (including graduates) can be eligible to do an apprenticeship.
 The key point is that the apprenticeship must allow you to acquire substantive new knowledge, skills and behaviours that you need for your job.
 This means that we need to check that the content of the training is materially different from any prior qualification or previous apprenticeship that you have completed.
 If you decide to apply for an apprenticeship with Damar, we will always check your eligibility with you.

 In addition to meeting eligibility as set out in government rules, the employer may also set criteria that they want the apprentice to meet in order to gain the role, such as having certain A-Level or GCSE grades.
 You can see what employers are looking for on our Apprenticeship Vacancies page.